llech/keycloak-mssql/server/README.md

 ## Database

-This image supports using H2, MySQL or PostgreSQL as the database.
+This image supports using H2, MySQL, PostgreSQL or SQL Server as the database.
 The image will automatically detect what DB to use based on the following rules:

 - Use PostgreSQL if `postgres` hostname resolves or `POSTGRES_ADDR` environment variable is set
 - Use MySQL if `mysql` hostname resolves or `MYSQL_ADDR` environment variable is set
+- Use SQL Server if `sqlserver` hostname resolves or `SQLSERVER_ADDR` environment variable is set
 - Use embedded H2 if none of above and `DB_VENDOR` environment variable not set

 You can also use the `DB_VENDOR` environment variable to explicitly specify the database:

 - `h2` for the embedded H2 database,
 - `postgres` for the Postgres database,
-- `mysql` for the MySql database.
+- `mysql` for the MySql database,
+- `sqlserver` for the SQL Server database.